Hispanos of New Mexico: Spanish governance

 The first Spanish settlers emigrated to New Mexico on July 11, 1598, when the explorer Don Juan de Oñate came north from Mexico City to New Mexico with 500 Spanish settlers and soldiers and a livestock of 7,000 animals.
 The settlers founded San Juan de los Caballeros, the first Spanish settlement in what was called the Kingdom of New Mexico, after the Valley of Mexico.

 Oñate also conquered the territories of the Pueblo peoples.
 He became the first governor of New Mexico.
 The exploitation of Spanish rule under Oñate caused nearly continuous attacks and reprisals from the nomadic Amer-Indian tribes on the borders, especially the Apache, Navajo, and Comanche peoples.
-There were also major clashes between the Franciscan missionaries (brought to New Mexico to convert the indigenous peoples to Christianity and Hispanicize them) and secular and religious authorities.
+There were also major clashes between the Franciscan missionaries (brought to New Mexico to convert the Indigenous peoples to Christianity and Hispanicize them) and secular and religious authorities.
 The colonists exploited Indian labor, as was typical in other areas of the Spanish colonies in the Americas.

-In the 1650s, Governor Bernardo López de Mendizabal, and his subordinate Nicolas de Aguilar, enacted a law to force the settlers and Franciscans to pay Native Americans for their work.
+In the 1650s, Governor Bernardo López de Mendizábal, and his subordinate Nicolás de Aguilar, enacted a law to force the settlers and Franciscans to pay Native Americans for their work.
 He opposed what he perceived to be the mistreatment of the Indians by the Franciscans and proposed to allow the Indians to preserve and to practice their culture, religion, and customs.
 The Franciscans protested the law and accused the governor before the Inquisition.
 Later he was tried in Mexico City.
 So, the Franciscans indirectly governed the New Mexico province.

 In 1680, the Native American groups that lived along the Rio Grande successfully rose against the Spanish colonizers in what became known as the Pueblo Revolt.
 When the Spanish returned to the province in 1692, Don Diego de Vargas became the new governor of New Mexico.
 He entered the former capital bearing an image of La Conquistadora.
 The Native Americans were so intrigued by the statue of the Virgin Mary that they are reputed to have laid down their arms at the sight of it.
 This Reconquista of New Mexico is reputed to have been bloodless and every year since then this statue of the Virgin Mary has been carried in procession through the City of Santa Fe to commemorate the event.

 At the time of Vargas's arrival, New Mexico was under the jurisdiction of the Royal Audiencia of Guadalajara and belonged to the Viceroyalty of New Spain.
 However, in 1777 with the creation of the Provincias Internas it was included only in the jurisdiction of the Commandant-General.
 After the revolt, the Spanish issued substantial land grants to each Pueblo Amerindian and appointed a public defender to protect the rights of the Indians and to argue their legal cases in the Spanish courts.